Why is memory important: Learning from past experiences

 While many of us have fond memories of our past and youth, that isn’t exactly the most important function of our memory.

 The primary function of our memory is to ensure our survival.
-It accomplishes this feat by figuring out what went wrong in the past, what the dangers were/are, and where the possible pitfalls lie in order to prevent us from making the same mistakes again.
+It accomplishes this feat by figuring out what went wrong in the past, what the dangers were/are, and where the possible pitfalls lie to prevent us from making the same mistakes again.
 In other words, it allows us from our previous experiences.